 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts in the financial statements and accompanying notes.
 Actual results could differ from those estimates.
-There have been no changes in judgments or estimates that had a material effect on our condensed consolidated financial statements for the periods presented.
+There have been no changes in judgments or the method of determining estimates that had a material effect on our condensed consolidated financial statements for the periods presented.